 Your Guide to Shipping Your Belongings to New Zealand

-So, you’re thinking about moving to New Zealand?
-Perhaps, you’ve already secured a job offer from one of our lovely GP clinics.
-Or, maybe you’re still in the early days of researching and planning?
+So, you’re thinking about moving to New Zealand.
+Perhaps you’ve already secured a job offer from one of our friendly GP clinics.
+Or maybe you’re still in the early stages of researching and planning your move down under.

-Whatever stage you’re at in your move down under, our guide offers impartial advice on to shipping to NZ and starting your new life as a local GP.
+Whatever stage you’re at, this guide offers impartial advice on shipping to New Zealand and preparing for life as a local GP.

-How to Figure Out What to Bring When Moving to New Zealand
+How to Decide What to Bring When Moving to New Zealand

 What You Can’t Ship to New Zealand